bregman-arie/devops-exercises/README.md

 <details>
 <summary>True or False?.
 Ping is using UDP because it doesn't care about reliable connection</summary><br><b>

+False.
+Ping is actually using ICMP (Internet Control Message Protocol) which is a network protocol used to send diagnostic messages and control messages related to network communication.
 </b></details>

 <details>
 <summary>What is SDN?</summary><br><b>

+- SDN stands for Software-Defined Networking.
+It is an approach to network management that emphasizes the centralization of network control, enabling administrators to manage network behavior through software abstraction.
+- In a traditional network, network devices such as routers, switches, and firewalls are configured and managed individually, using specialized software or command-line interfaces.
+In contrast, SDN separates the network control plane from the data plane, allowing administrators to manage network behavior through a centralized software controller.
 </b></details>

 <details>
 <summary>What is ICMP?
 What is it used for?</summary><br><b>

+- ICMP stands for Internet Control Message Protocol.
+It is a protocol used for diagnostic and control purposes in IP networks.
+It is part of the Internet Protocol suite, operating at the network layer.

+ICMP messages are used for a variety of purposes, including:
+1. Error reporting: ICMP messages are used to report errors that occur in the network, such as a packet that could not be delivered to its destination.
+2. Ping: ICMP is used to send ping messages, which are used to test whether a host or network is reachable and to measure the round-trip time for packets.
+3. Path MTU discovery: ICMP is used to discover the Maximum Transmission Unit (MTU) of a path, which is the largest packet size that can be transmitted without fragmentation.
+4. Traceroute: ICMP is used by the traceroute utility to trace the path that packets take through the network.
+5. Router discovery: ICMP is used to discover the routers on a network.
 </b></details>

 <details>